deniz361/ai-project/algorithms/XGBoost_&_IForest/readme.md

 ### Preprocesinng
 For xgboost Iforest we used train.csv for the training.

-### Implementation unsupervised
+### Implementation
 In the unsupervised approach of XBoost and Iforest.
-We used the Z Score to fin anomalies in the numeraical data.
+We used the Z Score to find anomalies in the numeraical data.
-When a numerical point is to 99% out of the mean value it is labeled as anomaly and trianed with anomaly label.
+When a numerical point is to 99% out of the mean value it is labeled as anomaly and trained with anomaly label.
 The unsupervised were trained with labeled anomlies from train.csv, while the unsupervied were trained with Z Score of the numerical columns.

 ### Takeways